The Surprising Way to Reduce Your Dementia Risk

 How to get an affordable hearing aid

-If you are under 65 or still on private insurance and thus not on Medicare, check first with your insurance provider.
+If you're under 65 or still on private insurance and not on Medicare, check first with your insurance provider.
 Twenty-five states require private insurance plans to provide some level of coverage for hearing aids.

-If you are 65 or older.
+If you're 65 or older.
 Unfortunately, Medicare does not provide coverage for hearing aids, so some older Americans may struggle to access this intervention due to cost burdens.
 Some other affordable options listed here may help you get the hearing aids you need.

-Many Medicare Advantage plans cover hearing aids, so shopping for one during open enrollment could be a solution if you need hearing intervention in the upcoming year.
+Many Medicare Advantage plans cover hearing aids, so shopping for one during open enrollment could be a solution if you need hearing intervention in the coming year.

-If you are on Medicaid, your hearing aids may be at least partially covered by Medicaid, depending on your state.
+If you're on Medicaid, your hearing aids might be at least partially covered by Medicaid, depending on your state.

-If you are a veteran, you may also have hearing aid coverage.
+If you are a veteran, you might also have hearing aid coverage.
 The Veterans' Administration (VA) requires that your hearing loss be related to an injury sustained during your service to get coverage.
-Various other scenarios will also qualify, such as if you are housebound, if your hearing loss is severe and interferes with daily living, and other cases.
+Various other scenarios will also qualify, such as if you're housebound, if your hearing loss is severe and interferes with daily living, and other cases.

 Tax strategies.
-You can use your HSA or FSA to pay for your hearing aids and lower your tax burden.
-Or if you itemize your deductions, you can deduct the cost of hearing aids and related expenses.
+You can use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for your hearing aids and lower your tax burden, or if you itemize your deductions, you can deduct the cost of hearing aids and related expenses.

 Other discounts.
-Your state may offer an assistance program; the Hearing Loss Association of America recommends seeking out vocational rehabilitation services.
+Your state might offer an assistance program; the Hearing Loss Association of America recommends seeking out vocational rehabilitation services.

-Big-box stores like Costco or Amazon can also offer more affordable hearing aid products.
+Big-box stores such as Costco or Amazon can also offer more affordable hearing aid products.
 However, you should ask your doctor about the best options for getting a quality device that provides the support you need.

 Over-the-counter (OTC) vs prescription hearing aids.
 OTC hearing aids are generally for people with mild to medium hearing loss.
 Johns Hopkins has a guide to the difference, and you should ask your doctor which is the right option for you.